-Damper Blades
+Damper Blade

-The system utilizes three damper blades to bring in outdoor air and exhaust space air for economizer operation.
-Damper 1 is left intake, damper 2 is exhaust and damper 3 is right intake (see Figure 52).
+The system utilizes four damper blades to bring in outdoor air and exhaust space air for economizer operation.
+Damper 1 is left intake, damper 2 is left exhaust, damper 3 is right intake and damper 4 is right exhaust (see Figure 52).
 Damper blades are made of sheet metal and are integrated into the equipment.

-FIGURE 52 Damper Blades
+FIGURE 52 W180 Damper Blades